 PSY 453: Group Dynamics

-Potential students interested in learning more about the online BA in Psychology program are encouraged to attend a free information session.
+Potential students interested in learning more about this program are encouraged to attend a free information session.
 The information sessions include short presentations by a program representative, designed to provide you with an opportunity to ask questions and learn more about the program's benefits.
-Information regarding other transportation industry training programs will also be covered.

 To be considered for admission, applicants must demonstrate the following: